Sharp Increase In Gun Suicides Signals Growing Public Health Crisis

 One of the main national partners for the gun industry in this effort is the American Foundation for Suicide Prevention.
 CEO Robert Gebbia says his organization set a national goal to stop the steady rise of suicide deaths and then cut it by one-fifth.
 They realized they couldn't do that without reaching gun owners.

 "Unless you can do something about the numbers of people who die by suicide using a firearm, you really can't get to that 20 percent [reduction]," he said.
-Gebbia says his team spent a year negotiating with the gun industry, developing this pilot project.
+Gebbia said his team spent a year negotiating with the gun industry, developing this pilot project.

 AFSP's suicide materials are now distributed at gun shows, shooting ranges and retail stores.

 "They agreed to incorporate our information.
-It had more credibility, more acceptance, I think if we had walked into the gun shops, our volunteer, they might have been suspicious."
+It had more credibility, more acceptance.
+I think if we had walked into the gun shops, our volunteer, they might have been suspicious."

 Do these voluntary programs go far enough?